isaacdenny/HDCShare-Demo/README.md

 ### Summary

-This is a demo of a file-transfer software I build for Home Detective Co. in North Carolina.
-The project was built in one month with a strict deadline to be ready for a company-wide employee training.
+This is a demo of a file-transfer software I built for Home Detective Co. in Colfax, North Carolina.
+This demo was built in one month with a strict deadline to be ready for a company-wide employee training.
+The project was shown off on 10/20/2023 and received great feedback!
 The main pillars the project needed to exhibit were useability and security.

 ### UI Overview